skweston123/Portfolio/README.md

 - Designed with Solidworks
 - Code written using the Arduino IDE
 - Experience Prototyping and designing parts for manufacture primarily by 3d printing
-- Experience with wiring, soldering and programming an arduino based control system
+- Experience with wiring, soldering, and programming an Arduino based control system
 - Collaboration with 3 other students

 [Project Page](RC_Car/RC_Car.md)